Columbia Fireflies Game Notes vs Myrtle Beach

 REBOUNDING WITH STYLE: Last week, starter Anderson Paulino rebounded from his worst start of the season against Myrtle Beach.
 The righty allowed nine runs and 11 hits in the outing, both of which are season highs in that start on the road.
 He returned to Segra Park with a career-high seven strikeouts in five two-hit innings where Paulino did not allow a run to score.
 He kept the trend going with six no-hit innings in relief to start off the doubleheader Tuesday afternoon.
 He's now allowed two hits in his last 11 innings on the bump.

 SAVING GRACE: After a tough start to the season, Zack Phillips has turned things around in his last few outings with the Fireflies.
-He has now only allowed one earned run in his last six innings (1.50 ERA) to drop his season ERA to 3.65.
+He has now only allowed one earned run in his last eight innings (1.13 ERA) to drop his season ERA to 2.70.
 He began July giving up five runs in four innings.
 Phillips started the season in Quad Cities where he had a 7.2 inning scoreless streak before he was sent to Columbia.

 ON THE PODIUM: Following the Major League All-Star Break, and at the half-way point of the 2021 Low-A East season, it's a good time to highlight a few individuals who are making a name for themselves around the league.
 Outfielder Juan Carlos Negret is proving to be one of the best sluggers in the league, pacing the Low-A East with 18 homers and tallying the second-most RBI, with 54 so far this season.
 Tolbert has stolen the second-most bases of anyone in the League.
 He has 37 already this year.
 On the mound, two pitchers have really contributed in a big way for Columbia.